Tumpa-Prizrak/yadis-discord-bot/README.md

 cd yadis
 pip3 install -r requirements.txt
 ```
-Next, create a file `src/config/bot_info.json` and enter the following fields into it:
+Next, create a file called `src/config/bot_info.json` and fill it with the following fields
-- token `str` bot token received from [this site](https://discord.com/developers/applications)
+- token `str` bot token that was received from [this page] (https://discord.com/developers/applications)
 - appid `int` application id.
-Obtained in the same place
+Received in the same place
-- prefix `str` symbol from which you start commands *(prefix)*
+- prefix `str` Symbol from which you will start the commands *(prefix)*.
-- debug_channel_id `int` id of the channel to which the bot will send logs
+- debug_channel_id `int` Id of the channel to which the bot sends logs.
 - intents `int` intents.
-You can easily calculate on [this website](https://discord-intents-calculator.vercel.app)
+On [this website] (https://discord-intents-calculator.vercel.app) you can easily calculate this.

-The resulting file will look something like this:
+The result file will be something like this
 ```json
 {
     "token": "xxxxxxxxxxxxxxxxxxxxxxxxxx.xxxxxx.xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx",